the-bey0nder/GSIV23_Gaurav_Gehalot/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Elements Done well

+1.Displaying the cards as well as the ccontent inside the card.
+2.Also the description page if the card is clicked work so well.
+3.Responsiveness of the UI.
+4.If I had more time I would improve the infinite loading the feature.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\